z3i/gutenberg/README.md

 After you've setup books folder, start creating pages inside it.
 They will be automatically hooked and put into a variable with the same name: you can use them in your `structure.md`.

-To understand how to write all this template things, just look into this repo's book folder.
-I love eating my own dog food.
-In fact, I cook it for myself.
-Barkety bark.

 Mixins
 ------